The-AI-Alliance/GEO-Bench-2/README.md

 GEO-Bench-2 is a framework for robust evaluation of Geospatial Foundation Models (GeoFMs) which expands on the work of GEO-Bench.
 It has been carefully curated for evaluation of state-of-the-art model features such as such as multi-modality and multi-temporality.
 This library aims to facilitate extensive benchmarking of GeoFMs on the GEo-Bench-2 datasets, including features such band re-ordering, changing normalizations, and more.

-For details of the GEO-Bench-2 methodology, please see: #TODO
+For details on the GEO-Bench-2 methodology, please see: #TODO:link to paper

 The [Geo-Bench-2-Leaderbaord](https://github.com/The-AI-Alliance/GEO-Bench-2-Leaderboard) tracks the performance of state-of-the-art models on GeoBench-2 datasets.
 It further acts as a public repository of model performance.
 We strongly encourage users of the this library to submit experimental results to the leaderboard.